Brickson95/CVEazy/README.md

-# Discord_CVE_Updater
+# CVEazy

 Hey there!
 Want to get CVE alerts directly in your Discord inbox?
 Follow these super easy steps to set up your very own bot.

 # 🚀 What This Bot Does

 This bot will send you messages on Discord whenever a new CVE (Common Vulnerabilities and Exposures) is published.
+The messages contain the ID, description, date published, and any important references.
 That way, you stay up to date with the latest security threats!

 ✅ Open-source and free